 We don’t particularly like the ZenBusiness method of speeding up or slowing down your formation process based on how much money you spend on their platform.
 Incfile’s processing speeds are solid, so this is an easy win for them.

 Overall, this one is a tough call for us.
-While Incfile picked up wins in two categories, and a tie in two others, ZenBusiness won our most important category, which is overall pricing and value.
+While there were many ties and Incfile picked up wins in two categories, and a tie in three others, ZenBusiness won our most important category, which is overall pricing and value.

 So, your choice between these two likely comes down to your personal preferences.